gmc-code/PC-algorithms/docs/maths_python/population_sampling.rst

 | Population proportion :math:`p` = :math:`\displaystyle \frac{\text{number of objects with trait in population}}{\text{population size}}`
 | The population proportion is found by collecting categorical data about every object in a population and calculating the proportion with a trait.
-| However, it isusually impractical or costly to be able to determine the population proportion exactly.
+| However, it is usually impractical or costly to be able to determine the population proportion exactly.

 ----